romanvm/WsgiBoostServer/Readme.rst

   $ sudo apt-get install build-essential python-dev python-pip zlib1g-dev libbz2-dev libboost-all-dev

+Then download or clone WsgiBoostServer sources to your computer.

 To build against Python 3 you need to install the respective libraries, for example ``python3-dev`` and ``python3-pip``.